swagger-api/.github/CONTRIBUTING.md

 Think we can make the build faster?
 Should we incorporate additional things in the build process?
 Make a suggestion.

 ### Tests
 Adding tests is highly beneficial to any open source project.
-Tests can help in everal ways.
-They can ensure the current behavior is working properly and future changes don't break the functionality.
-They can also help expose existing issues for us to solve.
+Tests can help in several ways: they can ensure the current behavior is working properly and that future changes don't break the functionality, as well as help expose existing issues for us to solve.

 ### Submitting code changes
-Always welcome, but to reduce the chances of your PR being rejected see the section below.
+Code changes are always welcome, but to reduce the chances of your PR being rejected, see the section below.